 CSP students' officer Jamie Carson

-There are seven positions available:
+There are six positions available:

 - student representative on CSP Industrial Relations Committee

 - student representative on the Professional Practice & Service Delivery Committee (PPSD)